IndexCoreasmjit::CodeHolder

 const Environment& environment,

-const CpuFeatures& cpuFeatures,
+const CpuFeatures& cpu_features,

-uint64_t baseAddress = Globals::kNoBaseAddress
+uint64_t base_address = Globals::kNoBaseAddress

 )noexcept[2/2][¶]

-Initializes CodeHolder to hold code described by the given environment, cpuFeatures, and baseAddress.
+Initializes CodeHolder to hold code described by the given environment, cpu_features, and base_address.

 Error CodeHolder::reinit()noexcept[¶]

 Reinitializes CodeHolder with the same environment, cpu features, and base address as it had, and notifies all attached emitters of reinitialization.
+If the CodeHolder was not initialized, Error::kNotInitialized is returned.

 Reinitialization is designed to be a faster alternative compared to reset() followed by init() chain.
 The purpose of reinitialization is a very quick reuse of CodeHolder and all attached emitters (most likely Assembler or Compiler) without paying the cost of complete initialization and then assignment of all the loggers, error handlers, and emitters.